 You can choose to be at the mercy of the arena, of the market, of politics, of… or you can grab a hold of your business and make it what you want it to be.

-Now, I live in Hanmer. and not just anywhere in a Hanmer, I’m way out in the bush.
-Yet, at LEAST once a week my wife and I commute 35 minutes, more if there’s traffic, and drive all the way downtown to go eat at Respect.
+I live in Hanmer.
+And not just anywhere in Hanmer, I’m way out in the bush.
+Yet, at least once a week my wife and I commute 35 minutes, more if there’s traffic, and drive all the way downtown to go eat at Respect.

 And if the entire downtown core died and they were the last restaurant standing, Durham would still be lined with loyal RiB patrons.